pavelkuz99/python-async-chat/README.md

 @username Hey, there!
 ```

-To exit either type in 'quit' or press Ctrl-C.
+To exit either type 'quit' in prompt or press 'Ctrl-C'.